Jesus said: ‘I’ll also write the Name of my God upon them.’ –Revelation 3:12

-As for Aramaic-speakers, they also said Lord, but they couldn’t use the same trick as the Greek-speakers of leaving out “the” beforehand.
+Aramaic-speakers also said Lord, but they couldn’t use the same trick the Greek-speakers used.
 Why not?
-Because Aramaic doesn’t have a word meaning “the” (as is the case with many modern languages like Russian).
-So instead, they used a different little trick.
-The full, long, spelling of Lord (maryah) was usually reserved for replacing YHWH.
-They’d use shortened spellings of the word at other times (e.g. mara).
+Aramaic doesn’t use ‘the.’
+So they used a different trick instead: The full, long, spelling of ‘Lord’ (maryah) was usually reserved for replacing YHWH.
+They used shorter spellings of the word at other times (e.g. mara).
 This practice may have been 500 years old by the time of the Apostles, perhaps dating back to the time of the Babylonian exile.